Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 * Learn the basics of Kotlin serialization in the [Get started with serialization tutorial](serialization-get-started.md).
 * See how the `kotlinx.serialization` library processes [primitives, collections, and other built-in types](serialization-serialize-builtin-types.md)
-* To explore more complex JSON serialization scenarios, see [JSON serialization overview](configure-json-serialization.md).
+* Explore more complex JSON serialization scenarios in the [JSON serialization overview](configure-json-serialization.md).
-* Dive into the [Serialize classes](serialization-customization-options.md) section to learn how to serialize classes and how to modify the default behavior of the `@Serializable` annotation.
+* Dive into [Serialize classes](serialization-customization-options.md) to learn how to serialize classes and modify the default behavior of the `@Serializable` annotation.
 * Learn how to define and customize your own serializers in [Create custom serializers](serialization-custom-serializers.md).
 * See how to serialize different types through a shared base type in [Serialize polymorphic classes](serialization-polymorphism.md).